-FRAX can always be minted and redeemed from the system for $1 of value.
-This allows arbitragers to balance the demand and supply of FRAX in the open market.
-If the market price of FRAX is above the price target of $1, then there is an arbitrage opportunity to mint FRAX tokens by placing $1 of value into the system per FRAX and sell the minted FRAX for over $1 in the open market.
+FRAX can be minted and redeemed from the system for $1 of value, allowing arbitragers to balance the demand and supply of FRAX in the open market.
 At all times in order to mint new FRAX a user must place $1 worth of value into the system.
-The difference is simply what proportion of collateral and FXS makes up that $1 of value.
-When FRAX is in the 100% collateral phase, 100% of the value that is put into the system to mint FRAX is collateral.
-As the protocol moves into the fractional phase, part of the value that enters into the system during minting becomes FXS (which is then burned from circulation).
-For example, in a 98% collateral ratio, every FRAX minted requires $.98 of collateral and burning $.02 of FXS.
-In a 97% collateral ratio, every FRAX minted requires $.97 of collateral and burning $.03 of FXS, and so on.
+If the market price is above the price target of $1, then there is an arbitrage opportunity to mint tokens by placing $1 of value into the system per FRAX and sell the minted FRAX for above $1 in the open market.
+The difference is simply the proportion of FXS and collateral comprising the $1 of value.
+When FRAX is in the 100% collateral phase, all of the value that is used to mint FRAX is collateral.
+As the protocol moves into the fractional state, some of the value that enters into the system during minting becomes FXS (which is then burned).
+For example, in a 96% collateral ratio, every FRAX minted requires $.96 of collateral and burning $.04 of FXS.
+In a 95% collateral ratio, every FRAX minted requires $.95 of collateral and burning $.05 of FXS, and so on.